ccdmb/predector/README.md

 Note that DTU (SignalP etc) don't keep older patches and minor versions available.
 If the specified version isn't available to download, another version with the same major number _should_ be fine.
+But please also let us know that the change has happened, so that we can update documentation and make sure our installers handle them correctly.

 I suggest storing these all in a folder and just copying the whole lot around.
 If you use Predector often, you'll likely re-build the environment fairly often.